Frankie Yale: Downfall

 By the mid-1920s, Yale was noted as one of the most powerful gangsters in Brooklyn.
 In addition to his numerous rackets, Yale made inroads into labor racketeering and dockside extortion as well.
 In spring of 1927, however, Yale's long friendship with Capone began to fray.
 As a major importer of Canadian whisky, Yale supplied much of Capone's whiskey.
 Yale would oversee the landing of the booze and make sure the Chicago-bound trucks made it safely through New York.
 Soon, many of the trucks began being hijacked before they left Brooklyn.
-Suspecting a double cross, Capone asked an old pal James "Filesy" DeAmato to keep an eye on his trucks.
+Suspecting a double cross, Capone asked an old pal, James "Filesy" DeAmato, to keep an eye on his trucks.
 DeAmato reported that Yale was indeed hijacking his booze.
 Soon after this, Capone's spy realized that his cover had been blown and tried unsuccessfully to shoot Yale on the night of July 1, 1927.
 Six nights later, DeAmato was gunned down on a Brooklyn street corner.

 In a last-ditch effort to mend the relationship with his longtime friend, Capone invited Yale to Chicago to view the Dempsey-Tunney heavyweight title rematch at Soldier Field on September 22, 1927.
 While their visit was civil enough, the pair's friendship began to rapidly deteriorate after Yale returned to New York.
 Distracted by a gang war with rival mobster Joe Aiello, a brief exile from Chicago, and the 1928 Republican primary election, Capone had to wait until the spring of 1928 to plan retaliation.

 On July 1, 1928, a Sunday afternoon, Yale was in his Sunrise Club, located at 14th Avenue and 65th Street, when he received a cryptic phone call.
 The caller said something was wrong with Yale's new wife Lucy, who was at home looking after their year-old daughter.
 Refusing Joseph Piraino's offer to drive him, Yale dashed out to his brand new, coffee-colored Lincoln coupe and took off up New Utrecht Avenue, where a Buick sedan carrying four armed individuals stopped next to him.
 While Yale's new Lincoln was fashioned with armor plating, the dealer had neglected to bullet-proof the windows.
 Recognizing his peril, when the light changed, Yale took off.
 After a chase up New Utrecht, Yale swerved west onto 44th Street, with the Buick close behind.
 Yale's car was soon overtaken by the Buick, whose occupants opened fire at close range.
 A shotgun blast struck the Brooklyn gang boss on the left side of the head while a submachine gun bullet sliced through his brain.
 Either wound would have killed Yale instantly.
 The now out-of-control Lincoln veered to the right, hopped the curb, and crashed into the stoop of a brownstone at No. 923.
 This was the first time a submachine gun had been used in a gangland killing in New York City.
-On August 2, 1928, was reported that two men were sought for the murder of Yale.
+On August 2, 1928, it was reported that two men were being sought for the murder of Yale, but his murderers have never been identified.